EisenbergEffect/hello-web-components/README.md

 }
 ```

+> **IMPORTANT:** Before being able to run the above code, you would need to install `@microsoft/fast-element` from NPM and set up TypeScript with the module loader/bundler of your choosing.

-Notice how all the boilerplate goes away.
-Here's what FAST is doing for you:
+Notice how all the boilerplate goes away?
+Here are a few things that FAST is doing for you:

 * **Templates** - FAST provides a high performance, reactivity-based template engine, including support for advanced MVVM.
 * **Styles** - FAST automatically detects the presence of adopted style sheets and uses them if possible.
 It also caches and reuses style sheet instances across Web Component instances for improved performance and memory management.